How to Explore Sri Lanka with Kids

-A UK traveller is planning a holiday in Sri Lanka with kids and she wanted to know what to do and what should not do.
-We had this post on our facebook and received below pieces of advice from our past clients.
+A UK traveller is planning a Sri Lanka trip package with kids and she wanted to know what to do and what should not do during their Sri Lanka holiday.
+We had this post on our Facebook page and received the below pieces of advice from our past clients.

 Venetia Johnson: “Sri Lanka is a beautiful country, very friendly people.
-We had a self-drive car; however, we have returned the car pre-maturely as we felt it was not safe to drive our own.
+We had a self-drive car; however, we returned the car prematurely as we felt it was not safe to drive on our own.
 An air-conditioned car with a local driver would have been a very wise choice over a self-drive car. “

-From Neil Robinson: “I went to Sri Lanka in 2018 during the English-Sri Lanka one day series.
+From Neil Robinson: “I went to Sri Lanka in 2018 during the English-Sri Lanka one-day series.
 It was the food that most important highlight for me always.
 I took a few excursions as there had been few free days between matches.
-The most fascinating tour was the 2 days sightseeing tour of southern Sri Lanka with whale watching trip.
-I had no idea how whale watching trip would be, I booked it through the getyourguide portal.
-I had to do the whale watching trip with a group of tourist in a ship laden with about 100 travellers from all around the world.
+The most fascinating tour was the 2 days Sri Lanka sightseeing tour of southern Sri Lanka with a whale watching trip.
+I had no idea how a whale-watching trip would be, so I booked it through the getyourguide portal.
+I had to do the whale watching trip with a group of tourists on a ship laden with about 100 travellers from all around the world.
 I thought it would be great if it had been a small ship with around 20 people.
-However, we could see four blue whales appeared from the deep water and one of them was very close and only about 20 feet away from the ship”.
+However, we could see four blue whales appear from the deep water and one of them was very close and only about 20 feet away from the ship”.

-From Hans Lang: “We went there in July 2019, two months after the Easter terrorist attack in Sri Lanka, I had no fear of going there, however, the hotel where is was staying at was largely empty, there were only about 10 people in the hotel, which was a big hotel with 170 rooms.
+From Hans Lang: “We went there in July 2019, two months after the Easter terrorist attack in Sri Lanka, I had no fear of going there, however, the hotel where is was staying was largely empty, and there were only about 10 people in the hotel, which was a big hotel with 170 rooms.
 We saw a large gathering of local visitors in the hotel, there had been a couple of wedding receptions and local parties in the hotel.
-There are lots of things to do in Sri Lanka: visit Pettah market, eat delicious Sri Lankan cuisine (bit spicy), making boat trips and take part in fishing trips.
+There are lots of things to do in Sri Lanka: visit the Pettah market, eat delicious Sri Lankan cuisine (a bit spicy), make boat trips and take part in fishing trips.
 Be careful with traffic.”

-From Vivien Shui Hing Li: “We booked six days Sri Lanka adventure tour (it was a light adventure tour) with our 2 kids, they are 10 and 12 years old, I think we travelled more than 1200 km within 6 days, travelling in Sri lank is exhausting and takes a lot of time to travel from place to place.
+From Vivien Shui Hing Li: “We booked a six-day Sri Lanka adventure tour (it was a light adventure tour) with our 2 kids, they are 10 and 12 years old, I think we travelled more than 1200 km within 6 days, travelling in Sri Lanka is exhausting and takes a lot of time.
 We travelled for at least 3 hours a day.
 However, it was a thrilling trip the kids also enjoyed a lot.
-Sri Lankan countryside is very beautiful full of green.”
+Sri Lankan countryside is very beautiful and full of green.”

 From Aniruddha Roy: “Loved a lot travelling in beautiful Sri Lanka with my 6-year-old!
 I can’t recommend it enough.
 Sri Lanka is a child-friendly country!
-It is very easy to travel in Sri Lanka with kids!
+It is very easy to travel to Sri Lanka with kids!
 Don’t forget to visit an Elephant orphanage either in Kandy or Udawalawe (we visited both), kids like it a lot and fabulous experience.

-From Mieke de Langhe: “I’m seriously afraid of mosquito, perhaps that’s the reason why I saw mosquitoes everywhere I travelled.
+From Mieke de Langhe: “I’m seriously afraid of mosquitoes, perhaps that’s the reason why I saw mosquitoes everywhere I travelled.
 It is a wise idea to have enough mosquito repellent cream with you.
 Wear cotton long sleeves and trousers and baseball caps (due to the sun) and sunscreen.
-Sri Lanka foods are good but spicy; however there are plenty of European dishes in Sri Lankan menu cards, Kids friendly country, nothing can go wrong with kids.”
+Sri Lanka foods are good but spicy; however there are plenty of European dishes on Sri Lankan menu cards, Kids are a friendly country, nothing can go wrong with kids.”

 From Shoucair Karam: “Sri Lanka is a child-friendly country, it seems people love kids a lot, that’s good!
-We were travelling across the island for five days and visited many places like a cultural triangle, mountains, wildlife reserves and beaches.
-We as an adult had plenty of time to enjoy ourselves because there are lots of activities in resorts for kids, such as archeries, boating, swimming, playing, it was very easy going out Sri Lanka trip with kids.”
+We booked a Sri Lanka 5 days tour and visited many places like a cultural triangle, mountains, wildlife reserves and beaches.
+We as an adult had plenty of time to enjoy ourselves because there are lots of activities in resorts for kids, such as archeries, boating, swimming, and playing, it was very easy going out Sri Lanka trip with kids.”

 From Andrea Hauser: “We recently spend our holiday in Sri Lanka with kids, it was a nice experience, don’t miss the Sri Lankan upcountry!
 Take the train trip between Ella and Kandy, which is simply gorgeous.
 The temperature is mild and very comfortable.
 I love the mountains it is a great place to be with kids, you have seen a lot of waterfalls, rivers, streams, tea plantations, and isolated forested areas. “

-From Anke Schuller: “We were in Sri Lanka with kids for 2 weeks, the first week we have done some sightseeing in various parts of the country and the 2nd week we relaxed on the beach.
-Entire holiday package we booked with Seerendipity tours, it was a great experience and kids enjoyed it a lot.
-It had a couple of amazing experiences during the 7 days trip, covering 5 cities from Colombo, Sigiriya, Kandy, and Nuwara Eliya to the golden mile better known as Bentota.
+From Anke Schuller: “We were in Sri Lanka with kids for 2 weeks, the first week we have done a few sightseeing tours to various parts of Sri Lanka and the 2nd week was dedicated to our beach holiday and we have chosen the west coast of Sri Lanka for it.
+The entire holiday package we booked with Seerendipity Tours.
+It was a great experience and the kids enjoyed it a lot.
+I had a couple of amazing experiences during our Sri Lanka 7 days trip, covering 5 cities from Colombo, Sigiriya, Kandy, and Nuwara Eliya to the golden mile better known as Bentota.
 Friendly people and very helpful.
 They have good food, especially seafood, interestingly the prices are affordable.
-Colombo and Kandy are the best places to buy things like Tea, souvenir, clothe, gems however Galle is also a nice place for shopping.
+Colombo and Kandy are the best places for shopping in Sri Lanka and buy things like Tea, souvenir, clothe, and gems, however, Galle is also a nice place for shopping.
 Street food is tempting though keep away from street food, we met several tourists who had a bad experience due to the food poisoning caused by street food.